Sorbh/basecoat-ui-mcp/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Node.js Version](https://img.shields.io/badge/node-%3E%3D18.0.0-blue.svg)](https://nodejs.org/en/download/releases/)

+## Story

+While building my hobby project — turning old devices into a [Digital Photo Frame](https://github.com/Sorbh/digital-photo-frame) — I struggled with UI components.
+I wanted to use [Basecoat CSS](https://basecoatui.com/), the HTML port of [ShadCN UI](https://ui.shadcn.com/), but there was no MCP server to easily pull components and docs into AI-assisted coding.

+So I built one.
+This is my first MCP server, and it’s here to make working with Basecoat (and ShadCN-style components) effortless for everyone.
+Feedback and contributions are welcome!

+---

-A Model Context Protocol (MCP) server that provides programmatic access to [Basecoat CSS](https://basecoat.dev/) components and their usage documentation.
+A Model Context Protocol (MCP) server that provides programmatic access to [Basecoat CSS](https://basecoatui.com/) components and their usage documentation.
 This server allows AI assistants to help developers build HTML interfaces using the Basecoat CSS framework.

 ## Features